projectcontour/contour/site/docs/main/config/client-authorization.md

 ### Migrating from Application Authorization

-When applications perform their own authorization, migrating to centralized authorization in may need some planning.
+When applications perform their own authorization, migrating to centralized authorization may need some planning.
 The `.spec.virtualhost.authorization.failOpen` field controls how client requests should be handled when the authorization server fails.
 During a migration process, this can be set to `true`, so that if the